SMotaal/markup/experimental/es/Constructs.md

 - Compared to all things we've seen so far `Destructuring` stands out because it is actually both a `Statements` and `Expression` thing, where in both cases they are meant to make deeply nested references that will initialize or simply assign against binding identifiers available in scope.

 ## Constructs

+This section explores various contextually relevance of constructs of the grammar in an effort to formalize the necessary rules to effectively define effective constructs (work in progress).

+### Modules

+- [ ] Import Constructs
+- [ ] Export Constructs
+- [ ] Declaration Constructs

+### SES

+- [ ] In/Direct Eval Constructs
+- [ ] Assignments of Eval Constructs

 To be continued.